-Visit the wildlife checklists page to track native birds on your next outing.
+Visit the wildlife checklists page to see which animals live in our region.
 Go

 Metro naturalist James Davis expounds on eagles, hawks and falcons and gives bird watchers advice on the best times and places to see these "action figures" of the bird world.

 By Metro naturalist James Davis

 Brrrrrr.
 It’s a cold, overcast day in January.
 The trees are bare and nature is asleep, waiting for spring.
 Boy, is this a day to hunker down inside, maybe build a fire.
 Not so!
 Now is the time for some of the most exciting bird watching of the year.

 The middle of winter actually is the best time of year for seeing two groups of birds – waterfowl (e.g., ducks, geese, swans) and the action figures of the bird world, the raptors.
 “Raptors” and “birds of prey” are interchangeable terms describing two groups of birds: the owls and all the hawk-like birds such as eagles, hawks, falcons, osprey, kites and accipiters.
 Owls always are hard to observe, and winter doesn’t help much in that difficult endeavor.
 But for most of the other raptors found in our region, winter is the primo time to see them for three reasons.

 One reason is the mild, winter weather of the Willamette Valley.
 Sure, it’s rainy and cold, but compared to the interior part of the country and farther north, it’s downright balmy here.
 For birds that can easily fly a couple of thousand miles in a week, it’s worth the trip to the Willamette Valley.
 Just think what Fargo or Edmonton are like next time you think it’s a cold day in Portland.